LDangDev/HeartBeatHoney-Project/README.md

 - <kbd>./install.sh</kbd> if you use Linux, OSX or GitBash

+# Usage
+Upload main.py, icons.py and plot_signal.py to your Raspberry Pi Pico and run the main.py file.

+Please configure

 ## Pull submodule updates

 When a submodule is added a commit id is stored to the repository where the module is set up.